tomasmcguinness/dotnet-plist/README.md

 # dotnet-plist

-A .Net Library for generating PList XML files
+A .Net Library for reading and writing PList XML files

 ## Why